daphnie-el/form_plus/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App]
+This project was bootstrapped with [Create React App] and styled with [styled-components](https://styled-components.com/)

 ## Pagination and Testing
  Pagination was handled with [makotot paginated](https://www.npmjs.com/package/@makotot/paginated) while testing was done with [Cypress](https://www.cypress.io/).